 When did mediocre leadership skills become the goal of personal and professional achievement?

-After some time talking about moving the organization more toward excellence, one executive spoke up.
+After talking about moving the organization more toward excellence, one executive spoke up.
 He said he was sick and tired of all this talk about excellence.
 After all, his company was no worse than anybody else’s

 There’s a slogan for your company, “We’re no worse than our competition!”

 What Do Excellent Leadership Skills Really Mean to a Leader?

 Is excellence even relevant today?
 As I look around, whether it is industry, leaders, or just the lay worker, it appears that the desire for excellence may not be so relevant.

 Somewhere along the path, we may have lost our way.